jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-or-Disconnect-concerning-privacy?.md

 - Ghostery
     * version 5.0.0
     * "Block all", and nothing whitelisted.
+- Disconnect
+    * version 5.10.2
+    * "Block all", and nothing whitelisted.
 - HTTPSB
     * version 0.6.6
     * Out of the box settings.